Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 - Creative freedom – You can share your knowledge and express your creativity through a blog while earning money.

-A blog should be set up to succeed from day one, so every choice you make for your blog is important.
+You should set up your blog to succeed from day one, so every choice you make for your blog is essential.

 How to start a blog and make money in 8 detailed steps